samresume/Cleaned-SWANSF-Dataset/README.md

 - `y_train[0][2]` corresponds to the label of the third Multivariate Time Series (MVTS) sample of partition 1, which can be 0 or 1, indicating the binary classification target.

 ### Copy Right
 Our paper detailing this preprocessed dataset has been published.
-Please cite it as follows:
+We kindly ask you to provide a citation to acknowledge our work.
+Thank you for your support!
 <p><a href="https://doi.org/10.3847/1538-4365/ad7c4a" target="_blank">DOI: 10.3847/1538-4365/ad7c4a</a>.</p>

 ```